jtamames/SqueezeMeta/README.md

 ## 13. Alternative analysis modes
 In addition to the main SqueezeMeta pipeline, we provide two extra modes that enable the analysis of individual reads.

-**1) SQM_reads.pl**: This script performs taxonomic and functional assignments on individual reads rather than contigs.
+**1) sqm_reads.pl**: This script performs taxonomic and functional assignments on individual reads rather than contigs.
 This can be useful when the assembly quality is low, or when looking for low abundance functions that might not have enough coverage to be assembled.

+**2) sqm_longreads.pl**: This script performs taxonomic and functional assignments on individual reads rather than contigs, assuming that more than one ORF can be found in the same read (e.g. as happens in PacBio or MinION reads).

-**2) SQM_hmm_reads.pl**: This script provides a wrapper to the [Short-Pair](https://sourceforge.net/projects/short-pair/) software, which allows to screen the reads for particular functions using an ultra-sensitive HMM algorithm.
+**3) sqm_hmm_reads.pl**: This script provides a wrapper to the [Short-Pair](https://sourceforge.net/projects/short-pair/) software, which allows to screen the reads for particular functions using an ultra-sensitive HMM algorithm.

 ## 14. License and third-party software